ni/monodrive-documentation/docs/LV_client/tools/mono_matlab_radar_plot.md

 ### Description

-Process Radar Data Cube and run a Matlab script to plot Radar data.
+Process radar data cube and run a Matlab script to plot Radar cube data.

 For technical support contact us at <b>support@monodrive.io</b>

 ### Inputs

-- **Radar data cube:**  Data cube from Radar ouput
+- **Radar Data Cube:**  Only send if, **send_cube** is set to true on the **Radar configuration**.
+Raw data for a cube of dimensions M (number of array antenna inputs) by L (number of range bins in fast time) by N (number of pulse in CPI in slow time).

-- **Radar data:**  Radar sample
+- **Radar Sample:**  Radar sample contains information for the targets detected by radar and ground truth information as well.

+- **Radar configuration:**  Radar configuration (JSON)

 - **error in (Error Cluster):** Accepts error information wired from previously called VIs.
 This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.